palashmon/awesome-js-posts/README.md

 [![Awesome][awesome-badge]][awesome-github]&nbsp;![PRs Welcome][pr-welcome-badge]

-A curated list of posts, blogs and repositories related to [JavaScript][javascript].
+A curated list of latest posts, blogs and repositories related to [JavaScript][javascript] updated on daily basis.

 <br>